DBone32/rasa-chatbot/data/nlu.md

  - Peace
  - Talk to you later
  - See ya
- - Thanks
+ - Properties
  - Cheers
- - Thank you very much
+ - say something
  - I really appreciate it
  - You’ve made my day
  - How thoughtful